Optimizing spring cover crop management for productivity, soil health and climate resilience

 1. Data Collection: Data to be collected and collection protocols. (*only on-station, **only at slug-infested sites).

 • CC Shoot biomass just before termination.
-Three 50 cm x 50 cm quadrats per experimental unit clipped to 1 cm from ground and separated by species with dry matter recorded after drying to constant weigh at 65o
+Three 50 cm x 50 cm quadrats per experimental unit clipped to 1 cm from ground and separated by species with dry matter recorded after drying to constant weight at 65o

-• **Slug counts every 3 days from before early termination through establishment of cash crop with two true leaves (no longer susceptible to slugs).
+• **Slug counts every 3 days from before early termination through the establishment of cash crop with two true leaves (no longer susceptible to slugs).
 Counts 8-11 am using 30 cm x 60 cm roofing shingle traps.

 • **Slug damage to cash crop in each experimental unit (scored from 0-5 as per (Stefun, et al., 2021) every 3 days from emergence through 2nd true leaf stage.